This section describes how to use Saxon as an XQuery processor, either from the command line, or from the Java or C# API.

 Saxon is an in-memory processor.
 Unless you can take advantage of streaming, Saxon is designed to process source documents that fit in memory.
 Saxon has been used successfully to process source documents of 100Mbytes or more without streaming, but if you attempt anything this large, you need to be aware (a) that you will need to allocate sufficient memory to the Java VM (at least 5 times the size of the source document), and (b) that complex FLWOR expressions may be very time-consuming to execute.
 (In this scenario, Saxon-EE is recommended, because it has a more powerful optimizer for complex joins.)

-For details of how to set up collation URIs for use in XQuery, see Collations.
+For details of how to set up collation URIs for use in XQuery, see Sorting and collations.